 3. Purpose of the Processing of Data

 The objective of the use of technically necessary cookies is to facilitate the use of the website for the user.
-Some functions of our website, such as XXX, cannot be offered without using cookies.
-For these functions it is essential that the browser can also be recognized once the user switches sites.

 The user data collected by technically necessary cookies will not be used to generate user profiles.